octobercms/docs/cms-pages.md

         {% endfor %}
     </ul>

 The default variables and Twig extensions provided by October are described in the [Markup Guide](../markup).
-The overall sequence the handlers are executed is described in the [Dynamic layouts](layouts#dynamic-layouts) article.
+During the overall sequence, the handlers are executed as described in the [Dynamic layouts](layouts#dynamic-layouts) article.

 <a name="life-cycle-response"></a>
 ### Sending a custom response

-All methods defined in the execution life cycle have the ability to halt the process and return a response.
-Simply return a response from the life cycle function.
-The example below will not load any page contents and return the string *Hello world!* to the browser:
+All methods defined in the execution life cycle have the ability to halt the process and return a response - simply return a response from the life cycle function.
+The example below will not load any page contents, and instead return the string *Hello world!* to the browser:

     function onStart()
     {